About She's A Beast

 • Access to the Beasties Discord (a.k.a the Liftcord), a place for people who are ready for growth (physical, emotional) to help each other understand lifting programs, share the latest snacks, and more.
 This includes a form-check channel for workshopping your progress!

-• A 50% off copy of LIFTOFF: Couch to Barbell, the strength training program for total beginners
+• A FREE copy of LIFTOFF: Couch to Barbell, the strength training program for total beginners

 • An Ask A Swole Woman column in your inbox every other Sunday, plus access to the entire archive of paid posts